Double Planet Episode 2

 Double Planet

-Episode 2 : "Slurping on a Strawberry Shake"
+Episode 2 : Sipping a Strawberry Shake

-Tamaru Luka (Furuta Jun & Kanda Yota / Radio Shonan Personality)
+Tamaru Luka (Furuta Jun & Kanda Yota / Radio Shonan personality)

 I was a child who loved to read books.